Coursera home page

 Platform

-One of the unique features of FutureLearn, which is not offered on many other online education platforms is that you can complete a profile page.
+FutureLearn offers a unique feature not found on many other online education platforms: the ability to complete a profile page.
 This allows students to “follow” each other, making it easier to find like-minded students.
 You can then ask each other questions, discuss topics, and learn together.

-FutureLearn courses have a chat feature and discussion board, which provides you the opportunity to chat with other students, ask questions, discuss the course, and consolidate learning.
+Additionally, FutureLearn courses have a chat feature and discussion board, allowing you to chat with other students, ask questions, discuss the course, and consolidate learning.
 You can also get guidance from your instructors.

 Plans and Pricing

-Overall FutureLearn’s pricing structure is not completely straightforward, but the below breakdown should help to clear things up for you a bit.
+Overall, FutureLearn’s pricing structure is not completely straightforward, but the breakdown below should help clarify things for you.

 • Short courses are one-off courses in a specific subject that typically last between 2-4 weeks.